jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

 A genuine spiritual aspirant must be very careful in selecting his or her food.

-Pabula of carbonic nature help in maintaining and nourishing the physical structure, and pabula of non-carbonic nature help in strengthening the psychic structure.
+- Carbonic pabula help maintain and nourish the physical structure.
+- Non-carbonic pabula help strengthen the psychic structure.

-An intake of more and more defective carbonic pabula adversely affects the psychic triangle of forces, and thus hinders one’s psycho-spiritual progress.
-A stage may come when the physical structure becomes almost mindless.
+An intake of more and more defective carbonic pabula adversely affects the psychic triangle of forces.
+- It thus hinders one’s psycho-spiritual progress.
+- A stage may come when the physical structure becomes almost mindless.

-The mythological fable of Ahalyá (who was turned into stone for a sin she committed in the epic Rámáyana) may be cited as a case in point.
+An example is in a mythological fable in the epic Rámáyana where Ahalyá was turned into stone for a sin she committed.

-When people get detached from non-carbonic pabula and become increasingly engrossed in carbonic pabula, there are two ill-effects as a consequence.
+There are two ill-effects when people get detached from non-carbonic pabula and become increasingly engrossed in carbonic pabula:

-1. The arena of one’s own carbonic pabula will increase and the mind will gradually and steadily drift towards crude matter.
+1. The arena of one’s own carbonic pabula will increase -- the mind will gradually and steadily drift towards crude matter.

 2. One’s mind will think in terms of devouring other’s carbonic pabula.
-This is the psychological explanation of imperialism.

-That is, imperialism has its origin in the psyche and functions in the psychic arena.
+This is the psychological explanation of imperialism which originates in the psyche and functions in the psychic arena.

-When expressed externally it takes various forms, such as capitalism, state capitalism, communism, nationalism, communalism, parochialism, provincialism, socialism, caste-imperialism, male chauvinism, lingualism, etc.
+When expressed externally it takes various forms, such as:
+- capitalism
+- state capitalism
+- communism
+- nationalism
+- communalism
+- parochialism
+- provincialism
+- socialism
+- caste-imperialism
+- male chauvinism
+- lingualism, etc.

-Once I went to a big village where the people’s language was Bengali, but even in the primary school Hindi was taught there substituting the mother-language.
-It is a glaring example of lingual imperialism.
+Once I went to a big village where the people’s language was Bengali.
+- But even in the primary school, Hindi was taught there substituting the mother-language.
+- It is a glaring example of lingual imperialism.

 These are all the same psychic ailments in various forms and figures.

-Goaded by this psychic ailment, a superpower forces its own selfish national interests on other weaker states to establish its suzerainty politically, militarily, etc.
+Goaded by this psychic ailment:
+- a superpower forces its own selfish national interests on other weaker states to establish its suzerainty politically, militarily, etc.

-An imperialist power wants to dominate and exploit other socio-politico-economic units as an expansion, perpetration and consolidation of its vested interests; a powerful linguistic group suppresses other minority linguistic groups;
+- an imperialist power wants to dominate and exploit other socio-politico-economic units as an expansion, perpetration and consolidation of its vested interests
+- a powerful linguistic group suppresses other minority linguistic groups

-The so-called upper castes subjugate the so-called lower castes in society and suck their vital juice under so many pleas and disguises; and opportunistic males curtail the rights of women in various ways.
+- the so-called upper castes subjugate the so-called lower castes in society and suck their vital juice under so many pleas and disguises
+- opportunistic males curtail the rights of women in various ways.

 In all these cases, the same inherent psychological malady of imperialism prevails.

 Imperialism is anti-human.

-It runs counter to the spirit of Neo- humanism and the ethics of human life.
+It runs counter to:
+- the spirit of Neo-humanism and
+- the ethics of human life.

 It is detrimental to pramá saḿvrddhi, pramá rddhi and pramá siddhi in human society.

-In a word, it thwarts human progress and creates global wars and all sorts of divisive and destructive forces in society.
+It thwarts human progress and creates global wars and all sorts of divisive and destructive forces in society.

 Imperialism is a negative force, a destructive phenomenon, which generates exploitative and unjust conditions in individual and collective life.

 Such a poisonous radiation of black force attracts negative forces like negative microvita.

 Those negative microvita intensify and escalate the demonic activities of imperialism in all aspects of human society – art, literature, education, trade, commerce, industry, agriculture, morality and social relations.

+They cultivate a psychology based on:
+- slavery
+- inferiority complex
+- pseudo-culture
+- psycho-economic exploitation

-They cultivate a psychology based on slavery, inferiority complex, pseudo-culture and psycho-economic exploitation, and in certain cases are the cause of nihilism and cynicism.
+In certain cases, they cause nihilism and cynicism.

+Imperialism is rooted deep in the human psyche.

-In order to wipe out imperialism, which is rooted deep in the human psyche Neo-ethics based on the following points is indispensable:
+In order to wipe it out, neo-ethics based on the following points is indispensable:

-1. The Macrocosmic Entity must be accepted as the supreme desideratum in human life.
+1. **The Macrocosmic Entity must be accepted as the supreme desideratum in human life.**

-2. There should be happy adjustment and balanced blending between carbonic and non-carbonic pabula.
+2. **There should be happy adjustment and balanced blending between carbonic and non-carbonic pabula.**

-This is the Neo-ethics of the present age; a panacea for the present imperialistic social ills and a mesh of psychic disorders.
-The application of Neo-ethics will lead to multi-lateral salvation of human society by removing economic exploitation, political suppression, religious indoctrination, cultural imposition and social subordination.
+This is the Neo-ethics of the present age -- a panacea for the present imperialistic social ills and a mesh of psychic disorders.

+The application of Neo-ethics will lead to multi-lateral salvation of human society by removing:
+- economic exploitation
+- political suppression
+- religious indoctrination
+- cultural imposition
+- social subordination.

 ## The Role of Guru

 If there is a happy adjustment and balanced blending between carbonic and non-carbonic pabula in the human mind and corpor, there will be no imperialism at all.
 Rather, heaven will descend on the dusty earth.

 While following the path of Neo-ethics, human beings will attain enormous progress in the spiritual sphere with greater speed.

 With the help of non-carbonic pabula they will sharpen their psychic penetration within inter- and intra-atomic and molecular space.

 With the help of microvita, they will be able to powder down their ectoplasms and transform them into cognitive faculto-factors.